-- 1. All pilots and visiting pilots must have valid, approved insurance and be prepared to produce evidence of validity prior to aircraft operation.
-(Valid insurance is either BMFA, LMA or SAA insurance) - All pilots must have passed the CAA on line theory test and have a flyer and operator ID.
-Operator ID should be fixed on all applicable aircraft.
+- All pilots and visiting pilots must have valid, approved insurance and be prepared to produce evidence of validity prior to aircraft operation.
+(Valid insurance is either BMFA, LMA or SAA insurance) - 2.
+All pilots must have passed the CAA or association on line theory test and have a flyer and operator ID.
+Operator ID must be fixed on all applicable aircraft.
 See Overview: Flying drones and model aircraft | UK Civil Aviation Authority (caa.co.uk) - 3.
 27MHz radio equipment is not allowed at HMFC for model aircraft use - 4.
 35MHz radio equipment should use a pegboard system for frequency control if there is more than one user of 35MHz on site - 5.
-Range checks are recommended at the start of each flying session and are mandatory for maiden flights. - 6.
-A safety officer should be nominated for each flying session, and should coordinate between various disciplines using the site. - 7.
+Range checks are recommended at the start of each flying session and are mandatory for maiden flights.
+For range testing Helicopters or Multirotors all propellors or blades are to be removed, or the motor disabled.
+Fixed wing electric models should be securely held by an assistant from behind the wing when range testing. - 6.
+A safety officer should be nominated for each flying session, and should coordinate between various disciplines using the site.
+If possible this should be a HMFC trustee, or a member of the Safety sub committee. - 7.
 Visiting pilots should be accompanied by a HMFC member who is responsible for ensuring the visitor is insured, legal to fly with CAA OP and flyer IDs, aware of the SAA safety scheme and these safety rules. (the only exception to this is a prospective member on three free visits.) - 8.
 Spectators the spectator area is the car park and the area in between the cabin and the pits area.
 A HMFC member should brief spectators on the safe areas. - 9.
 FPV flying pilots flying FPV (first person view) type aircraft must have an assistant or spotter with them at all times who keeps the aircraft in visual line of sight and can advise on other aircraft or hazards not visible to the pilot.
+A frequency control system for FPV goggles must be used.
+(See Appendix A for frequency chart) It is the collective responsibility of FPV pilots to ensure safe frequency allocation at all times.
 For more information see Cap722F as noted below. - 10.
 Infringements of the safety rules or safety concerns should be reported to the club safety officer.
 Repeated failure to comply with the safety rules may result in the member being asked to cease flying.
-In extreme circumstances a report must be sent to the SAA. - 11.
-In the interest of safety all children (under the age of 18) and vulnerable adults must be accompanied to any club activities by their parent or guardian or a responsible adult nominated by their parent or guardian. - 12.
+In extreme circumstances a report must be sent to the SAA.
+(Refer to the SAA safety code section 12) - 11.
+In the interest of safety all children (under the age of 18) and vulnerable adults must be accompanied to any club activities by their parent or quardian or a responsible adult nominated by their parent or quardian. - 12.
 In the event of full size over-flights, pilots should fly low circuits or land until the aircraft has passed out of the airspace used for model flying.
-(All flying should be below 400ft AGL, or 1000ft upon SAA Article 16 approval.) - 13.
-For further information on Safety see the latest SAA safety and Achievement Scheme at: Scottish Aeromodellers Association (saaweb.uk) and CAA publication CAP722F at Civil Aviation Authority | Civil Aviation Authority (caa.co.uk) All HMFC members should be familiar with the SAA safety code.
+(All flying should be below 400ft AGL, or 1200ft upon association Article 16 permit approval.)
+Any models above 7.5Kg flying over 400 feet must have a spotter accompany the pilot at all times to advise of anything potentialy entering the flying area.
+It is recommended that all flights over 400feet use a spotter.